Kujawadl/CSC442_Proj2/README.md

 <a name="block" />
 ### Block Declarations
 All blocks are declared using an id, which is any string beginning with a letter, followed by one or more alphanumeric characters.
+Id's cannot contain uppercase letters.
 Following the id is the initial location of the block, written as a coordinate, for example, `(1,2)`.
 Coordinates are numbered from 1 to the size of the specified dimension.
 Finally, the declaration ends with a semicolon.
 See the sample program below for examples.

 The last declaration in the `BLOCKS` section must be `arm()`.
 Note that by default, arm starts at location `(1,1)`.
 However, an initial location for arm may also be declared by supplying a coordinate instead of the empty parentheses, e.g. `arm(2,3);`.